The Getty

 Matching the term, parents, and meaning

-• Terms: Terms must be descriptors, variants, or alternate terms for the same concept (including synonyms, terms in different languages, and occasionally historical terms).
+• Terms: Terms must be Descriptors, Alternate Descriptors, or Used For Terms for the same concept (including synonyms, terms in different languages, and occasionally historical terms).
 Note that there may be separate concepts known by very similar terms in the AAT; do NOT merge records unless their meaning is identical.

 • Caveat re. merging: If in doubt, do NOT merge the records!